nodeftpd/nodeftpd/README.markdown

    chunk-by-chunk.
 * `useWriteFile`: If set to `true`, then files which the client uploads are buffered in memory and then written to disk using `writeFile`.
+* `useReadFile`: If set to `true`, then files which the client uploads are buffered in memory by chunking `fs.read` (or with slurp, into slurp with `fs.readFile`) and then passed to the connection stream.
 * `uploadMaxSlurpSize`: Determines the maximum file size (in bytes) for which uploads are buffered in memory before being written to disk.
 Has an effect only if `useWriteFile` is set to `true`.
 If `uploadMaxSlurpSize` is not set,